Switzerland in the Napoleonic era: Battles for Zürich

 In the First Battle of Zürich, on 4–7 June 1799, approximately 45,000 French and 53,000 Austrians clashed on the plains around the city.
 On the left wing, Hotze had 20 battalions of infantry, plus support artillery, and 27 squadrons of cavalry, in total, 19,000 men.
 On the right wing, General Friedrich Joseph, Count of Nauendorf commanded another 18,000.
 The battle cost both sides dearly; General of Brigade Cherin was killed, on the French side, and on the Austrian side, Feldzeugmeister (General of Infantry) Olivier, Count of Wallis, was killed.
 On the French side, 500 died, 800 were wounded and 300 captured; on the Austrian side, 730 killed, 1,470 wounded, and 2,200 captured.
 When the Austrians took the French positions in the city, they also captured over 150 guns.
 Ultimately, French general André Masséna yielded the city to the Austrians, under Archduke Charles.
 Massena retreated beyond the river Limmat, where he managed to fortify his positions.
+Hotze's force harassed their retreat, and secured the river shoreline.
 Despite Hotze's aggressive harassment of the French retreat, Charles did not follow up on the withdrawal; Masséna established himself on the opposite bank of the Limmat without threat of pursuit from the main body of the Austrian Army, much to the annoyance of the Russian liaison officer, Alexander Ivanovich, Count Ostermann-Tolstoy.

 On 14 August 1799, a Russian force of 6,000 cavalry, 20,000 infantry, and 1,600 Cossacks, under Alexander Korsakov, joined Archduke Charles' force in Schaffhausen.
 In a vice-like operation, together with the Russians, they would surround André Masséna's smaller army on the banks of the Limmat, where it had taken refuge the previous spring.
 To divert this attack, General Claude Lecourbe, attacked the pontoon bridges over which the Austrians crossed the Rhine, destroying most of them, and making the rest unusable.

 Before Charles could regroup, orders arrived from the Aulic Council, the imperial body in Vienna charged with conduct of war, to countermand his plan; Charles' troops were to leave Zurich in the supposedly capable hands of Korsokov, re-cross the Rhine and march north to Mainz.
 Charles stalled this operation as long as he could, but eventually he had to concede to Vienna's orders.
 Consequently, the Russian troops under a novice general replaced the Austrian troops and their seasoned commander.
 Charles withdrew his force to the north of the Rhine.
 Although the order to Charles to recross the Rhine and march north was eventually countermanded, by the time such instructions reached him, they were too late to reverse.